ogulcanpirim/netflix-login/tests/Readme.md

 - Build and run.

       npm install (only once)
-      node tests.js (whenver you want to run tests)
+      npm test (whenver you want to run tests)